-Qi Gong is an ancient Chinese physical exercise practice that combines the theory of Traditional Chinese Medicine (TCM) with an aligned posture, focused, deliberate movement and deep diaphragmatic breathing.
+Qi gong is an ancient Chinese physical exercise practice that combines the theory of Traditional Chinese Medicine (TCM) with an aligned posture, focused, deliberate, dynamic movements and deep diaphragmatic breathing.

-The literal translation is energy (qi) through effort/hard work (gong).
-Qigong is the modern name, previously known as Dao-Yin, this practice dates back to around 3-5000 years ago and is practised in China as part of daily life.
+Qi gong is the modern name, previously known as Dao-Yin, this practice dates back to around 3-5000 years ago and is practised in China as part of daily life.
 It is a complete system that promotes internal healing, health and longevity of mind, body and spirit.
-Qigong movements help open pathways in the body (meridians) allowing Qi to flow, balancing yin yang energy, blood and flow of fluid from within the body.
-Tai Chi is a much younger qigong practice that combines qigong movements with martial arts.
-What does Qi gong mean?
+Qi gong movements help open pathways in the body (meridians) allowing for healthy blood flow.
+Tai Chi is a much younger qi gong practice that combines qi gong movements with Chinese martial arts.

-Qi Gong is accessible to anyone of any age, any fitness level or physical condition.
 All movements can be adapted to suit the individual whatever their physical restrictions.
-Learning Qi Gong takes time, it is a life time art, where the focus is on the enjoyment of the journey.
+Learning Qi gong takes time, it is a lifetime art, where the focus is on the enjoyment of the journey.
 With each week there is something new to experience and another layer of depth to bring into the mind and body.
-The Qi Gong state of mind is hugely important, it’s a shift in mentality, learning to take positive and proactive responsibility of your own health and wellbeing, to yield to the ebb and flow of life without resistance.
-Read over our health and wellbeing resources for Qigong.
+The Qi gong state of mind is hugely important, it’s a shift in mentality, learning to take positive and proactive responsibility of your own health and wellbeing, to yield to the ebb and flow of life without resistance.
+Read over our health and wellbeing resources for Qi gong.